tenzir/tenzir/web/docs/setup-guides/deploy-the-platform.md

 ### Docker

 The Tenzir Platform is shipped as a Docker Compose file.
-To be able to run it, Docker and Docker Compose must be installed.
+To run it, Docker and Docker Compose must be installed.

 As part of your distribution, you were provided an authentication token to be able to fetch the Docker images.
 On the machine on which you want to run the